thomas-gons/DogSearch/README.md

 - **Image Similarity Search:** Search for images that are most similar to a given input image, based on feature embeddings and similarity search in a vector space.
 - **Text-to-Image Search:** Perform a search for images corresponding to a given textual query, using advanced models to compute the similarity between text and images.
 - **Image Upload and Search:** Allow users to upload their own images, store embeddings, and search for similar images in the database.
-- **Image Description Generation:** Use advanced models such as CLIP to generate descriptions from images provided by the user.

 ## Technologies Used